It’s tempting to use a free VPN service, but the reality is most can’t be trusted.

 What Is the Best Free VPN for Torrenting?

-Using a free VPN for torrenting is difficult, due to the harsh data caps free VPN services often put in place.
+Using a free VPN service for torrenting is difficult, due to the harsh data caps they often put in place.